CryptoDev4/orchid-tables/readme.md

 ### <a name=tableAdvanced></a> TableAdvanced
-The extended table layout, `\Lintaba\OrchidTables\Screen\TableAdvanced` adds the following functionality:
+The extended table layout, `\CryptoDev\OrchidTables\Screen\TableAdvanced` adds the following functionality:

 #### rowClass($row)
 Calculates classlist based on a row.
 Useful for coloring a whole row.